-- (b) The petition must be submitted to the county administrator and must contain: - (1) A notarized sworn statement that the petitioner is the current owner of the property; - (2) A copy of the dated receipt issued for payment of the fee; - (3) A certified copy of the latest recorded deed; and - (4) A copy of the most recent ad valorem tax bill. - (c) Within sixty (60) days from the date of receipt of petition for refund, the county administrator or his designee shall advise the petitioner and the board of county commissioners of the status of the fee requested for refund.
-For the purposes of determining whether fees have been spent or encumbered, the first money placed in a trust fund account shall be deemed to be the first money taken out of that account when withdrawals have been made in accordance with section 23-30 above. - (d) When the money requested is still in the trust fund account and has not been spent or encumbered by the end of the calendar quarter immediately following five (5) six (6) years from the date of the fees were paid, the money shall be returned with interest at the rate earned by the county.
+(c) Within sixty (60) days from the date of receipt of petition for refund, the county administrator or his designee shall advise the petitioner and the board of county commissioners of the status of the fee requested for refund.
+For the purposes of determining whether fees have been spent or encumbered, the first money placed in a trust fund account shall be deemed to be the first money taken out of that account when withdrawals have been made in accordance with section 23-61-above.

+(d) When the money requested is still in the trust fund account and has not been spent or encumbered by the end of the calendar quarter immediately following six (6) years from the date the fees were paid, the money shall be returned with interest at the rate earned by the county.

 Sec.
-23-34.
+23-64.
 Municipal opt-in procedures.

-Any incorporated municipality within the county may enter into an intergovernmental agreement with the county to participate in the law enforcement impact fee program as established by this article, subject to the provisions of this article and the terms of the intergovernmental agreement.
+Any incorporated municipality within the county may enter into an intergovernmental agreement with the county to participate in the fire rescue impact fee program as established by this article, subject to the provisions of this article and the terms of the intergovernmental agreement.

 Sec.
-23-35.
+23-65.
 Economic impact determination.

-The board of county commissioners does hereby determine and find, pursuant to subsection 30-24(b)(2), that sufficient information has been provided for the board of county commissioners to assess the economic impact of this article including as amended, on the development of real property in the county.
+The board of county commissioners does hereby determine and find, pursuant to subsection 30-2(b)(2), that sufficient information has been provided for the board of county commissioners to assess the economic impact of this article, including as amended, on the development of real property in the county.
 The board of county commissioners therefore does hereby determine and find that no further economic impact statement or economic impact information is required in this matter.
 If the ongoing planning studies and periodic review reveal a detrimental economic impact, this article shall be reviewed and revised accordingly.

 Sec.
-23-36.
+23-66.
 Penalty.